 The streetscape level of service is focused on the pedestrian boulevard and the pedestrian experience relative to the road classification and streetscape type.
 With these in mind, level of service goes on to further consider the economic aspect of streetscapes.
 Capital costs and potential funding for streetscapes are important to understand from an implementation point of view.
-Streetscapes cannot be realized without knowing the capital construction cost and where funding will come from.
 Equally important is the future year-to-year financial commitment of a municipality for operations and maintenance costs.
 Consequently, the level of service concept aids as a tool to understand streetscapes from the functional, design and economic perspectives.